I. Introduction to Linux Commands

 In the world of Linux, understanding system monitoring and maintenance commands is imperative, especially for beginners.
 Here is a look at three critical commands pertaining to this area:

-• df: This command is used to get a report on the system’s disk space usage.
-Typing df in the terminal will list out the used and available space on all mounted systems.
+- df: This command is used to get a report on the system’s disk space usage.
+Typing

-• reboot: This is a simple command used to restart the system.
+command comes in handy.
+It provides information concerning total memory, used memory, and free memory. - reboot: This is a simple command used to restart the system.

 These basic commands are essential for monitoring and maintaining system performance.
 As always, it is crucial to use these commands with proper understanding and caution.